kdorheim/hectorcal.rcmip.cmip6/README.md

-# rcmip-cmip6calibration
+# hectorcal.rcmip.cmip6
-The CMIP6 calibration for the rcmip
+Calibrate Hector to CMIP6 ESM output for the Rcmip activities.